github/docs/content/apps/using-github-apps/installing-a-github-app-from-github-marketplace-for-your-organizations.md

 The "app manager" role in an organization does not give a person the ability to install a {% data variables.product.prodname_github_app %} in the organization.
 For more information, see "[AUTOTITLE](/apps/maintaining-github-apps/about-github-app-managers)."

+{% ifversion ghec %}

-For enterprise managed user accounts, only enterprise owners can purchase and install a paid {% data variables.product.prodname_github_app %} for an organization within their enterprise.
+For enterprise managed user accounts, only enterprise owners can purchase and install a paid {% data variables.product.prodname_github_app %} for an organization in the enterprise.
 Enterprise members cannot purchase a paid {% data variables.product.prodname_github_app %}.
 Organization owners with an enterprise managed user account can still install a free {% data variables.product.prodname_github_app %}.

+{% endif %}

 ## Installing a {% data variables.product.prodname_github_app %} in your organization